 |Hoyo de Monterrey|

 As I finish this smoke before dinner I can't be in a better place.
 The cigar goes great with any beverage but a chilled white is my preference.
 Sitting under our pergola enjoying the beautiful late spring evening makes this cigar even better than smoking it elsewhere.
 I would give this cigar a 96 and think of it as a great anytime smoke.
 I would not buy a box of these, and I will explain that later, but it is definitely a cigar to have at least a handful of in your humidor.
 When buying boxes I tend to look for a cigar that is more in my range of smoke, such as a Ramon Allones, Bolivar or Partagas, and this is not there even though amazing.
-If you love a mild cigar first thing in the morning, then I would grab this cigar, but if you are like me and still like to begin a day with a Bolivar, then this is a cigar you enjoy from time to time.
 It sounds silly but as much as I love Pinot Noirs I will buy more bottles of a Shiraz, Malbec and Zinfandel.
 If you are a mild cigar fan then this is the best choice.
 I am skimming over mild cigars on the market, Cuban and non, and believe this to be at the top of the list.

 |Epicure No. 2|